jconorgrogan/Informational-Constructivism/README.md

-# Could a Universe Be Logically (and illogically!)
-Inevitable?
-(Or: Why is there something and not nothing?)
+# Could a Universe Be logically AND illogically inevitable?
+(Or: Why is there something and not nothing)

 *A Strictly Minimal-Assumption Derivation*